rumca-js/Internet-Places-Database/README.md

 This is a database of Internet places.
 Mostly domains.
 Sometimes other things.
 Think of it as Internet meta database.
 This repository contains link metadata: title, description, publish date, etc.

+Everything in one file!
+Just unzip test.zip!

 <div align="center">
   <img alt="Project Logo" src="images/its_easy_internet_on_internet.png">
 </div>

+You can easily browse the file using any NoSQL program, like DBeaver!

 # Acceptable link types